How Does It Feel? Self-Supervised Costmap Learning for Off-Road Vehicle Traversability: Experimental Results

 \subsection{Training Data}

-To train our network, we use TartanDrive \cite{triest2022tartandrive}, a large-scale off-road dataset containing roughly 5 hours of rough terrain traversal using a commerical ATV with a sensor suite.
+To train our network, we use TartanDrive \cite{triest2022tartandrive}, a large-scale off-road dataset containing roughly 5 hours of rough terrain traversal using a commercial ATV with a sensor suite.
 We use the stereo images in the dataset to obtain dense point clouds using TartanVO \cite{wang2020tartanvo} (section \ref{sec:mapping}), as well as the IMU and odometry data to obtain traversability costs and velocities, respectively.
 In order to effectively train our network, we find it necessary to augment and balance the data with respect to the pseudo ground-truth traversability cost.
 We enforce a 2:1 ratio of high to low cost frames, resulting in 15K training frames, and 3K validation frames.
+Additionally, we fine-tune the base model with 9.5K training frames and 1.3K validation frames collected on the Warthog platform for our Warthog experiments.